Lifeline (Spandau Ballet song)

-"Lifeline" is a song by English new wave band Spandau Ballet, released on 24 September 1982 as the first single from what would be their third album, True (1983).
+"Lifeline" is a song by the English new wave band Spandau Ballet, released on 24 September 1982 as the first single from what would be their third album, True (1983).
 The song confirmed the band's intent to transition from dance music to pop that was hinted at with their previous single, "Instinction".
 Some band members found an enjoyable chemistry with "Lifeline" producers Tony Swain and Steve Jolley that was lacking in recording sessions with previous producers.
 The new song received mixed reviews but reached number 7 on the UK Singles Chart.
 It was also their first single to chart in the United States, missing the Billboard Hot 100 but charting on the Bubbling Under Hot 100 at number 8.
 The music video for the song received airplay on the U.S. cable channel MTV.

 Background

 "She Loved Like Diamond" was the third single from Spandau Ballet's second album, Diamond, but after its number 49 showing on the UK Singles Chart in early 1982, the band feared that their future was in jeopardy.
 They hired Buggles founder Trevor Horn to remix the Diamond track "Instinction" in order to have another single to promote the release of the LP, but Spandau songwriter Gary Kemp was concerned about putting the most pop-sounding song on the record in the hands of a pop producer.

 Spandau Ballet made a point of representing their peers in the London club scene that began with their first album, Journeys to Glory, but after the "Instinction" remix went to number 10, Kemp found that the nightclub crowd was no longer interested in their music, which meant he no longer had to focus solely on what they wanted to hear.
 In his autobiography I Know This Much: From Soho to Spandau, he wrote, "The freedom of not having to write just for Soho meant I could dive into that great big reservoir of pop, deep with melody and soul, and hopefully surface with the pearls I wanted.
 Where previously it had been about riffs and grooves, this time it would be about melody and chords."
 He also averred that Spandau Ballet "felt no shame in embracing" a pop audience.